DwitrishaSaha/organicmaps/docs/SUBWAY_GENERATION.md

 # Subway layer generation

-For the subway layer to be available in Organic Maps, a `SUBWAY_URL` parameter ought to be provided to the
+For the subway layer to be available in Oma, a `SUBWAY_URL` parameter ought to be provided to the
 [map generator](https://github.com/organicmaps/organicmaps/tree/master/tools/python/maps_generator).
 Normally you can specify this link https://cdn.organicmaps.app/subway.json,